krishnap25/tRFA/README.md

-# RFA: Robust Aggregation for Federated Learning
+# tRFA: Robust Aggregation for Federated Learning in PyTorch

 This code provides a PyTorch implementation of robust aggregation algorithms for federated learning.